Marvel's Avengers (video game): Release

 A teaser trailer was released on Marvel Entertainment's YouTube channel in January 2017 which announced the game.
 The game was under the working title The Avengers Project.
 More than two years later at E3 2019, Square Enix hosted a press conference that shared more details on the game, including a full trailer and release date.
 The 14-minute presentation showcased a trailer made from in-game footage, a brief description of the gameplay including characters, multiplayer and customization, and a preview of the actors behind the game.
 A playable demo was available to show floor attendees behind closed doors.

 A closed beta was available for those who pre-ordered the game.
 This began 7 August and ran until 9 August for PlayStation 4.
-The closed beta came to Windows and Xbox One from 14 August to 16 August, with an open beta for all PlayStation 4 users also being available during this weekend.
-A final open beta took place from 21 August to 23 August for all launch platforms apart from Stadia.
+The closed beta came to Windows and Xbox One from 14 to 16 August, with an open beta for all PlayStation 4 users also being available during this weekend.
+A final open beta took place from 21 to 23 August for all launch platforms apart from Stadia.

-Marvel's Avengers was originally set to release on PlayStation 4, Stadia, Windows, Xbox One on 15 May 2020, but was pushed back to 4 September, in order to adjust and polish the game.
+Marvel's Avengers was originally set to release on PlayStation 4, Stadia, Windows, and Xbox One on 15 May 2020, but was pushed back to 4 September, to adjust and polish the game.
 The game was released in four editions; a Standard Edition, an Exclusive Digital Edition (only for PS4), a Deluxe Edition, and an Earth's Mightiest Edition, with the latter three editions being playable from 1 September, and the standard edition releasing on 4 September.
 The game released on the PlayStation 5 and Xbox Series X and Xbox Series S on 18 March 2021.
 PS4 and Xbox One players are entitled to a free upgrade.

 Publishing rights for the Asian release of the game were handled by Bandai Namco Entertainment.